Reign of the Seven Spellblades

 Reign of the Seven Spellblades (七つの魔剣が支配する, Nanatsu no Maken ga Shihai Suru) is a Japanese light novel series written by Bokuto Uno and illustrated by Ruria Miyuki.
 ASCII Media Works have published the series since September 2018 under their Dengeki Bunko imprint.
-A manga adaptation with art by Sakae Esuno has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since May 2019.
+A manga adaptation with art by Sakae Esuno was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from May 2019 to November 2023.
 Both the light novel and manga are licensed in North America by Yen Press.
-An anime television series adaptation by J.C.Staff is set to premiere in July 2023.
+An anime television series adaptation by J.C.Staff aired from July to October 2023.

-Plot
+Premise

-Springtime at Kimberly Magic Academy brings a new batch of first-year students.
-Among this year's batch is a one Oliver Horn, a boy with a mission burning in his chest.
-His objective is to exact vengeance on the members of Kimberly's faculty that brutally murdered his mother, however, when he meets a samurai girl from the distant nation of Yamatsu, Oliver is trapped between his mission and his curiosity with the samurai girl, Nanao Hibiya.
-Alongside her, Oliver meets several other students that he becomes fast friends with, however, will these friendships prove detrimental to Oliver's vendetta?
-More importantly, as introduced to him and the rest of the first-years during the entrance ceremony, Kimberly Academy has never once seen a school year without a single student death.
-Can Oliver and his friends survive these seven years of hell?
+Springtime at Kimberly Magic Academy, when new students begin their first year.
+One boy, clad in black robes with a white cane and sword strapped to his hip, approaches the prestigious school.
+This young man, Oliver Horn, must form a bond with a katana-wielding girl named Nanao Hibiya and four other students if he's to survive the dangers he's to face at this school — a seven-year institution where, on average, twenty percent of students who enroll are "consumed by the spell" before they graduate.